vudala/p4join/README.md

 Go back to terminal 1, and wait until you are able to interact with the bfshell.
 This process might take tens of seconds, so be patient.
-Once you are, execute the following script to update the routing tables of the
+Once you are, execute the following script to upda      te the routing tables of the
 switch:

 ```bash